hashicorp/terraform-aws-vault/modules/run-vault/README.md

 ### Provide TLS certificates

-To enable RPC encryption, you need to provide the paths to the CA and signing keys ([here is a tutorial on generating these keys](http://russellsimpkins.blogspot.com/2015/10/consul-adding-tls-using-self-signed.html)).
-You must pass these paths to the `run-vault` script:
+To enable RPC encryption, you need to provide the paths to the public and private keys of a TLS certificate to the `run-vault` script:

 ```
 /opt/vault/bin/run-vault --tls-cert-file /opt/vault/tls/vault.crt.pem --tls-key-file /opt/vault/tls/vault.key.pem